hm-lang/core/proposals/intro.md

 are not affected by the internal parts of the function.
 That is, the function cannot modify the external variables at all.

+TODO: maybe use @mut/@var instead of ;

+TODO: allow using @moved as an argument annotation in order to require someone to `move()` a variable into the function.

 ## move-modify-return (MMR) pattern

 Since a function cannot modify variables outside of the function, any changes